Research at Leeds Beckett

-Max is a Senior Lecturer in Human Geography and Planning who joined the Faculty of Arts, Environment & Technology from Ulster University in March 2016.
+Max is a Principal Lecturer in Human Geography and Planning who joined the School of Built Environment and Engineering from Ulster University in March 2016.

-His research and teaching focus on social challenges and implications of contemporary environmental change and in particular the role played by grassroots actors and non-governmental organisations in environmental governance.
-Key issues include vulnerability to natural hazards (earthquakes, flooding), sustainable development, climate change adaption and resilience, and motivations for environmentally friendly behaviour.
-He is particularly interested in the relationship between expert-led and community-led responses to these challenges and related issues of knowledge exchange and co-production.
+His research and teaching focus on challenges and implications of contemporary environmental change and in particular the role played by informal actors and non-governmental organisations in environmental governance and social transformation.
+Key issues include natural hazards vulnerability, climate change adaption, ecological citizenship and the links between science, technology and society.
+He is particularly interested in the relationship between expert-led and community responses to these challenges and related issues of knowledge exchange, co-production and adaptive transformation.

-Max teaches on the BA (Hons) Human Geography and BA (Hons) Human Geography and Planning programmes.
-His research into teaching and learning focuses on education for sustainable development and geography fieldwork pedagogies.
+Max teaches on the MA Town and Regional Planning, MA Housing, Regeneration and Urban Management, BA (Hons) Human Geography and BA (Hons) Human Geography and Planning programmes.
+His research into teaching and learning focuses on education for sustainable development, geography fieldwork pedagogies and the political economy of learning.
 He is a Fellow of the Higher Education Academy.

 - Community earthquake/tsunami disaster risk reduction in Sumatra

 - Household energy behaviours in post conflict Northern Ireland